Worthy-Alpaca/SpeasierJS/CONTRIBUTING.md

 npm install
 ```

-- Lastly you need to put some things into the included `.env.copy` file and rename it to `.env`
+- Lastly you need to put some things into the included `.env.copy` file, copy and rename it to `.env`
     - Your discord Token
     - Your AWS credentials